ngx-rocket/generator-ngx-rocket-addon/README.md

 # Testing

 To test your add-on once it's finished, you can use the `npm link .` command.
-It will make your add-on available the globally as if it was installed using `npm install -g`, while still allowing you to make modifications to it.
+It will make your add-on available globally as if it was installed using `npm install -g`, while still allowing you to make modifications to it.

 Then use the [ngX-Rocket CLI](https://github.com/ngx-rocket/cli) to test your add-on with the command `ngx new`.